sinanuozdemir/pearson-llm-production-integration/README.md

-# Using Open- and Closed-Source LLMs in Real World Applications
+# LLMs from Prototypes to Production

 ![O'Reilly](images/oreilly.png)